cyphercrescent/sepalsolver-doc/docs/source/Math.rst

    Description:
        Computes the definite integral of a function using adaptive Gauss-LegendreP quadrature.
    Parameters:
-      | fun:  The function to integrate.
+       The function to integrate.
 The function should accept a double and return a double.
-      | x_1:  The lower bound of the integration interval.
+       The lower bound of the integration interval.
-      | x_2:  The upper bound of the integration interval.
+       The upper bound of the integration interval.
-      | eps:  The desired relative accuracy.
+       The desired relative accuracy.
 The default value is 1e-6.
    Returns:
        The approximate value of the definite integral.
    Remark: